geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 You can revert part of that PR and still does what you want.

 ##### **Uuvn** [[00:46:28](https://www.youtube.com/watch?v=-ayeO_SKx70&t=2788)]
-Yeah, so I just forgot to...
+Yeah, so I just forgot to..
 That's great.
 Okay.

 ##### **Geohot** [[00:46:33](https://www.youtube.com/watch?v=-ayeO_SKx70&t=2793)]